quicwg/base-drafts/draft-ietf-quic-recovery.md

 When an ACK frame is received that establishes loss of all in-flight packets sent over a long enough period of time across all the packet number spaces, the network is considered to be experiencing persistent congestion.
-The rationale for this threshold is to enable a sender to use initial PTOs for aggressive probing, as TCP does with Tail Loss Probe (TLP; see {{RACK}}), before establishing persistent congestion, as TCP does with a Retransmission Timeout (RTO; see {{?RFC5681}}).
+The rationale for this threshold is to allow a sender to initially use PTOs for aggressive probing, as TCP does with Tail Loss Probe (TLP; see {{RACK}}), before establishing persistent congestion, as TCP does with a Retransmission Timeout (RTO; see {{?RFC5681}}).
 The RECOMMENDED value for